colin-scott/colin-scott.github.com/source/_posts/2014-03-30-what-distinguishes-distributed-computing-from-parallel-computing.markdown

 but I don't think this is really the distinction we're looking for.

-== Partial Failure ==
+### Partial Failure

-Designers of distributed algorithms codify their assumptions about the possible ways nodes can fail by specifying a `failure model`.
+Designers of distributed algorithms codify their assumptions about the possible ways nodes can fail by specifying a 'failure model'.
 Failure models might describe how many nodes can fail---for example, quorum-based algorithms assume that no more than N/2 nodes ever fail, otherwise they cannot make progress---or they might spell out how individual crashed nodes behave.
-The latter constraint forms a hierarchy, where weaker failure models (e.g. `fail-stop`, where crashed nodes are guaranteed to never send messages again) can be reduced to special cases of stronger models (e.g.
+The latter constraint forms a hierarchy, where weaker failure models (e.g. 'fail-stop', where crashed nodes are guaranteed to never send messages again) can be reduced to special cases of stronger models (e.g.
-`Byzantine`, where faulty nodes can behave arbitrarily, even possibly mimicking the behavior of correct nodes) [4].
+'Byzantine', where faulty nodes can behave arbitrarily, even possibly mimicking the behavior of correct nodes) [4].

 Throughout the Jepsen series, Aphyr tests distributed systems by (i) telling